METALS & MINERALS

 We’ve been mining nickel-copper ores in the Sudbury area of northern Ontario since 1929 and in the extreme north of Quebec when Raglan Mine went into production in 1997.
 Capital approvals for the Onaping Depth Project and Sivumut Project were granted in 2017 at Sudbury INO and Raglan Mine, respectively.

-We invite you to understand the innovation and imagination driving the Onaping Depth Project forward in the following Building the Mine of the Future video.
+We invite you to understand the innovation and imagination which brought our Anuri Mine, part of the Sivumut Project, to life and is driving the Onaping Depth Project forward in the following videos.